conan-io/docs/mastering/editable_packages.rst

 Put a package in editable mode
 ------------------------------

-To avoid creating the package ``cool/version@user/dev`` in the cache for every change, we can create **a link from the package in the cache to the local working directory**:
+To avoid creating the package ``cool/version@user/dev`` in the cache for every change, we are going to create **a link from the package in the cache to the local working directory**:

 .. code-block:: bash

     $ conan link <path/to/local/dev/libcool> cool/version@user/dev

-and we need a file to tell Conan what is the layout of your local project in order to provide the proper paths to the build system.
+and all we need is a file to tell Conan what is the layout of our local project in order to provide the proper paths to the build system.
 There are several ways to achieve this objective:

  * A file next to the *conanfile.py* with the name *.conan_layout*: